LucasDelfino92/morrowindsharp/modlist.md

   - Hide/delete **Data Files\Meshes\w\w_silver.staff.nif.**
 - [**Spriggans and Twiggans**](https://www.nexusmods.com/morrowind/mods/43350) by Melchior Dahrk: model and texture replacer for the Spriggan creature and its unique ingredient: heartwood.
 Also adds a new Spriggan variant: the Twiggan, a forest spirit which takes on a more masculine form.
   - MO2 will install this mod as a BAIN package.
 Tick **0-Data Files** and click **OK**.
-- [**Subtle Magic Glow**](https://www.nexusmods.com/morrowind/mods/4468?) by atteSmythe: replaces the "plastic wrap" effect around in-game magic items (those equipped by characters or on the ground) with less-obtrusive versions.
-  - This mod is incorrectly packaged.
-Set **faint** as the proper **Data** directory in MO2.
 - [**Subtle Smoke**](https://www.nexusmods.com/morrowind/mods/47341) by wazabear: makes it so many smoke effects are much more laid back and easier on the eyes.
 - [**Temple Waterway v2.0**](http://mw.modhistory.com/download-15-15105) by Matilija: makes the water flowing around the Vivec Temple look better when compared toh MGE's phenomenal 3D water.
 - [**Visually Filled Soul Gems**](https://www.nexusmods.com/morrowind/mods/46709) by NullCascade: makes in-world soul gems that are filled appear as enchanted items.